-Over the last nine years, we’ve discovered 16 factors that, in sum, form the relationship people have with your brand.
-We call these our 16 Drivers.
+Over the last ten years, we’ve discovered 16 factors that, in sum, form the relationship people have with your brand.
+We call these our 16 Equity Drivers.
 These Drivers give you granularity into how your brand is performing, what areas need improvement in comparison to competitors, and what you can do to supercharge your brand’s growth.

-The breakdown of our 16 Drivers:
+The breakdown of our 16 Equity Drivers:

-Seduction vs Persuasion and Emotional vs Rational
+Proposition vs Activation and Emotional vs Rational

 How much your brand’s character draws people in.